mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 name should have the format `/dev/disk/by-partlabel/$PARTNAME`.
 A filesystem needs to have a path if it is to be mounted, but its not mandatory.

-Ignition will fail, if there is no filesystem type defined.
+Ignition will fail if there is no filesystem type defined.

 ## Examples